The Policy and Resources Committee ("PRC") is seeking feedback and comments on the outline proposals contained within this consultation.

 This consultation sought to get feedback on the outline proposals to inform drafting of the relevant laws and allow government to ensure a smooth transition for companies carrying on relevant activities.

-This consultation closed on Friday 31st August 2018, the results will be published on this page during November 2018.
+This consultation closed on Friday 31st August 2018, the results can be seen below.
 If you would like any further information please contact us on email: firstname.lastname@example.org or phone: 01481 717168.

 Closed: Friday 31st August